 - Key Column – ID

-After we save the choices made in the dialog box, we a ready to publish our results to the Power BI server.
+After we save the choices made in the dialog box, we are ready to publish our results to Power BI Service.

-Select the desired workspace with which to save the results.
+Select the desired workspace in which to save the results.
 We will choose “CompanyReports”.